-The wjec Question Bank has an extensive collection of questions, note the tags on the right allowing you to select questions by topic.
-We could choose the tags Algebra and Linear Equations for example.
-You can also filter by the year and number of marks for the question; here we have 2017 questions on linear equations worth 5 marks.
+The wjec Question Bank has an extensive collection of questions, note the tags on the left allowing you to select questions by topic.
+We could choose tags or filter by the year and number of marks for the question.

 From David Morse, Maths4Everyone has a wonderful collection of high-quality resources, all freely available on TES Resources.
 Note all David’s fully worked exam questions by topic.